uwejacobs/owm-weather/readme.txt

 1. Basic current weather for multiple cities.

 == Changelog ==

+= 5.2.0 =
+* fixed data loss after quick edit
+* fixed transient cache handling when editing a weather
+* fixed slider templates to show prev and next arrows on hover
+* added option for pressure unit
+* added option to display the alerts inline instead of modal
+* fixed Russian translation for "Feels like"

 = 5.1.9 =
 * added Widget "OWM Weather Shortcode" (Thanks to @ccdzine)